Table of contents

 We even sorted out the films that my partner and I will watch together.
 This is all part of being a blended family and making sure that no one gets left out.

-We played some football and went on a nature trail down a local woodland.
-We have a lot of foxes close to where we live, so we were hoping to see one.
+Firstly, we played some football and went on a nature trail down a local woodland.
+Likewise, we have a lot of foxes close to where we live, so we were hoping to see one.
 We did not see a fox this time.

 I have created a visual nature trail checklist for my son for whenever we go out for a walk.
 It is always fun to have a bit of a scavenger hunt outdoors.